haqistan/mblaze-tools/README.md

 I use [fdm](https://github.com/nicm/fdm) to fetch my mail and drop it into various Maildrirs in my mail tree as it comes in; it's nice and well-documented, FWIW.
-I generally use the msummary command from inside of fdm, to display a summary of what is happening as it goes by in a tmux pane.
+I generally use the msummary script from inside of fdm, to display a summary of what is happening as it goes by in a tmux pane.

+I also use [bmf](http://sourceforge.net/projects/bmf/) for last-gasp spam filtering, again via my fdm config.
+The mspam and munspam scripts tell bmf that a message was a false negative or positive, respectively.
+They aren't relevant to anyone who doesn't use bmf.

 A brief description of what these scripts do: